Robert-Wett/dailyprogrammer/README.md

 # Daily Programmer Solutions
 I'm throwing up all my daily programmer solutions here

-Some of them are finished, and some of them are just rough drafts.
-Some of them are ugly, some of them aren't.

-The earlier one's are kind of ugly
+Most of them are finished, but there are some unfinished 'drafts' thrown up.
+These have been authored over the last 2 years as I've been programming, so some are more polished than others :)

 Currently, there are solutions in 5 languages:
  * C#